GatorIncubator/gatorgrouper/README.md

 ```

 Once Pyenv is installed, you can install the latest version of Python
+for your Pyenv.
+We suggest developers to use `Python 3.7.2`  for `gatorgrouper`.
+However, any version after `Python 3.6.8` would work well.
+To install, you
-for your Pyenv after restart your terminal window by typing `pyenv install 3.6.8`
+should restart your terminal window by typing `pyenv install 3.7.2`
-and `pyenv global 3.6.8` to install.
+and `pyenv global 3.7.2`.

 After you finish this process, you should be able
-to type `python --version` and get either `Python 3.6.8` or `Python 3.7.2` in
+to type `python --version` and get 'Python 3.7.2` or other version after
-your terminal.
+`Python 3.6.8` in your terminal.

 ## Initial Setup